Table Pre-training: A Survey on Model Architectures, Pre-training Objectives, and Downstream Tasks: Model

-Existing table pre-training models mainly inherit the architectures from language models such as BERT~\cite{devlin2018bert}, GPT-2~\cite{radford2019gpt2} and BART~\cite{lewis2020bart}.
-Depending on the focused downstream tasks, these models adopt different components, i.e., encoders or decoders, as summarized in Table \ref{tab:enc-dec}.
-Most of them adopt the encoder part of transformers similar to BERT~\cite{devlin2018bert}, including TURL~\cite{deng2020turl}, StruG~\cite{deng2020structure}, TAPAS~\cite{herzig2020tapas,eisenschlos2020understanding}, GraPPa~\cite{deng2020structure},MATE~\cite{eisenschlos2021mate}, TUTA~\cite{wang2021tuta}, ForTap~\cite{cheng2021fortap}, and TableFormer~\cite{tableformer2021}.
+Existing table pre-training models mainly inherit the architectures from language models such as BERT, GPT-2~\cite{radford2019gpt2}, and BART.
+Depending on the focused downstream tasks, these models adopted different components, i.e., encoders or decoders, as summarized in Table~\ref{tab:enc-dec}.
+Most of them adopted the \textbf{encoder} part of transformers similar to BERT, including TURL, StruG, TaPas, GraPPa, MATE, TUTA, ForTap, and TableFormer.
 Typically, a single encoder is applied on the sequential inputs constructed from tables and associated texts, if any, to learn the contextual representations of the inputs.
-Additional modules such as classification layers are applied upon the encoder to perform downstream tasks.
-Some works also employ more than one encoder to capture the structural information of tables.
-TaBERT~\cite{yin2020tabert} stacks column-wise self-attention layers on the row-wise encoder.
-TABBIE~\cite{iida2021tabbie} employs double encoders to encode the table row-wise and column-wise separately, then aggregates the representations obtained from both encoders.
-DoT~\cite{krichene2021dot} also uses double encoders, one acting as a pruning model to select most relevant tokens from the input and the other one used for performing specific tasks, e.g. a TAPAS model for QA.
-Another branch of approaches build their pre-training models with an encoder-decoder architecture to better enable sequence generation tasks such as table-to-text.
-KGPT~\cite{chen2020kgpt} uses two alternative encoders, a GNN-based graph encoder and a transformer-based sequential encoder, each can be combined with a transformer decoder.
-RPT~\cite{tang2020rpt} also adopts the encoder-decoder model, similar to a BERT~\cite{devlin2018bert} model combined with a GPT-3~\cite{brown2020gpt3} model.
-TaPEx~\cite{liu2021tapex} and UnifiedSKG~\cite{xie2022unifiedskg} implements the encoder-decoder (text-to-text) model based on BART~\cite{lewis2020bart} and T5~\cite{2020t5}, respectively, for downstream tasks such as text-to-SQL parsing, table-based QA, and table fact verification.
-STTP focus on table-to-text generation by fine-tuning BART on table-structure-aware self-supervised tasks.
-Instead of pre-training, TableGPT~\cite{gong2020tablegpt} directly fine-tunes pre-trained GPT-2 decoder to take advantage of its contextual knowledge learned from linguistic corpora.
+Additional modules such as classification layers are applied to the encoder for downstream tasks.
+Some works even employed more than one encoder to capture the structural information of tables.
+TaBERT stacked column-wise self-attention layers on the row-wise encoder.
+TABBIE employed two encoders to encode the table row-wise and column-wise separately, then aggregated the representations obtained from both encoders.
+DoT~\cite{krichene2021dot} also used two encoders, one acting as a pruning model to select the most relevant tokens from the input and the other one used for performing specific tasks.
+Another branch of TaLMs used an \textbf{encoder-decoder} architecture to better enable sequence generation tasks such as table-to-text.
+KGPT used two alternative encoders, a GNN-based graph encoder and a transformer-based sequential encoder; each can be combined with a transformer decoder.
+RPT also adopted the encoder-decoder model, similar to a BERT model combined with a GPT model.
+TaPEx and UnifiedSKG implemented the encoder-decoder (text-to-text) model based on BART and T5, respectively, for downstream tasks such as text-to-SQL parsing, table-based QA, and table fact verification.
+STTP~\cite{xing2021sttp} focused on table-to-text generation by fine-tuning BART on table-structure-aware self-supervised tasks.
+Instead of pre-training, TableGPT directly fine-tunes the GPT-2 \textbf{decoder} to take advantage of its contextual knowledge learned from linguistic corpora.